BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/intro_to_arrays.md

 # Undefined Means 🤷

-by returning *undefined*, the computer is answering the question
+By returning *undefined*, the computer is answering the question

 > "What is the 99th item?"

 with the answer

-> "There is no 99th item yet."
+> "I don't know what the 99th item is."

----

-# Array Methods

-There are many useful methods on arrays.
-We'll cover many of them in more depth later today.

-For now let's look at some of the most common array methods

 ---